 Most Philadelphians will tell you it’s not a cheesesteak if it isn’t ordered “Wiz Wit” (that’s processed cheese spread with onions for those of you not in the cheesesteak know) but I’m here to tell you I disagree.
 You see, to me the BEST Philly Cheesesteak is made with American cheese.

 Head out further from the city center and most cheesesteak joints toss their sliced meat with a mixture of onions and melted American cheese.
 The result is creamy, beefy bliss that sort of melts onto your tastebuds like a cozy blanket on a cold winter day.
 You can’t get that with “wiz”.
 You just can’t.

-So, making an authentic Philly Cheesesteak sandwich at home is pretty simple with just a handful of readily available ingredients like sliced ribeye, Deli American and chopped onions.
+So, making an authentic Philly Cheesesteak sandwich at home is pretty simple with just a handful of readily available ingredients like sliced ribeye, American Cheese and chopped onions.
 That’s it.
 And a roll, of course, how non-intimidating is that?!?

 First, let’s back up a bit….

 The Philadelphia Cheesesteak (as it’s formally known), is a steak sandwich served in a long, crusty sub or hoagie roll and is popular in the city of Philadelphia, Pennsylvania.
 The steak is usually made of ribeye beef and is topped or tossed with cheese and onions.

 Most Philly Cheesesteaks are served with a processed cheese spread and onions are totally optional but the BEST Philly Cheesesteaks are tossed generously with melted American cheese.

 To make a homemade Philly cheesesteak the best it can be you must start with the highest quality ingredients.
 I like to have my butcher thinly slice a ribeye steak so the meat fries up quickly.
 They’re usually pretty happy to do it…depending on the day.